Criminal Justice: Adhura Sach

-Criminal Justice: Adhura Sach is an Indian Hindi-language legal drama web series directed by Rohan Sippy.
-Starring Pankaj Tripathi, Shweta Basu Prasad, Purab Kohli and Swastika Mukherjee in prominent roles, the storyline follows the murder case of a teenage celebrity.
+Criminal Justice: Adhura Sach is an Indian Hindi-language legal drama television series directed by Rohan Sippy.
+Starring Pankaj Tripathi, Shweta Basu Prasad, Purab Kohli, Swastika Mukherjee and Adinath Kothare in prominent roles, the storyline follows the murder case of a teenage celebrity.
 It premiered on 26 August 2022 and is the third installment in Hotstar Specials' anthology courtroom drama, Criminal Justice.

 Synopsis

-Mukul Ahuja is a young and spoilt son of Avantika Ahuja & Arvind Ahuja and stepson of Neeraj Ahuja.
-Neeraj's daughter Zara Ahuja is a child star who appears in a teleseries called Bittu.
-Ahujas practically live on money earned by Zara.
-A property developer in Madh Island contracts Zara to shoot an ad film for his upcoming property.
-A night before the shoot, both Mukul and Zara sneak out of their villa separately and end up in the same party.
-They have a big fight in public before they leave the party.
+Mukul Ahuja is the spoilt teenage son of Avantika and Arvind Ahuja, and the stepson of Neeraj Ahuja.
+Neeraj's daughter, Zara Ahuja, is a child star who appears in a teleseries called Bittu.
+The Ahujas practically live off of the money earned by Zara.
+A property developer in Madh Island hires Zara to shoot an ad for his upcoming project.
+The night before the shoot, both Mukul and Zara sneak out of their villa separately and end up in the same party.
+They have a heated argument in public before leaving the party.

-Mukul ends up back at home, but Zara does not return.
-Her body is then found drowned in the sea with acid burns on her face.
-All circumstantial evidences point to Mukul, who is arrested and placed in Juvenile Justice Home.
-Public Prosecutor Lekha is appointed to represent State of Maharashtra, who is almost prejudiciously determined to get Mukul convicted.
-Meanwhile, Zara's parents hire Madhav Mishra (Pankaj Tripathi) as defense counsel, but Mukul does not have confidence in his lawyer and tried his own means to get out of the mess.
+Mukul returns home, but Zara does not.
+Her body is later found drowned in the sea, with acid burns on her face.
+All circumstantial evidence points to Mukul, leading to his arrest and placement in an observation home for juveniles.
+Prosecutor Lekha is appointed to represent the State of Maharashtra and is almost prejudiced in her determination to convict Mukul.
+Meanwhile, Zara's parents hire Madhav Mishra as defense counsel, but Mukul lacks confidence in his lawyer and tries to find his own way out of the situation.